alejandralopezgalan/alejandralopezgalan.github.io/_projects/3_project.md

 ## Executive Summary
 ### Primary Goal
 The objective is to analyse the superstore dataset to uncover actionable insights that drive strategic business decisions and enhance overall performance.
-By examining key metrics—such as sales trends, customer demographics, and product categories—this analysis aims to identify meaningful patterns, reveal growth opportunities, and detect operational inefficiencies
+By examining key metrics—such as sales trends, customer demographics, and product categories—this analysis aims to identify meaningful patterns, reveal growth opportunities, and detect operational inefficiencies.

 ### Solution
 An interactive dashboard will be developed to deliver actionable insights derived from the superstore dataset.
 This dashboard will focus on analysing key metrics, including sales trends, customer demographics, and product categories.
 The insights gained will help to identify patterns, uncover growth opportunities, and address inefficiencies.
 This tool will empower the business team to make informed, data-driven decisions, ultimately improving strategic outcomes and performance.